DoubleCouponDay/Chunkus/README.md

 Build in CMake with the Visual Studio Generator.

-Open the built solution in visual studio.
+Open the `Chunkus` solution in visual studio, from the `build` folder.

 Copy `libpng16.dll`, `turbojpeg.dll` and `zlib.dll` from the `install\bin\` folder into the root folder.

 In VS, set the startup project to `vec`.

+In the Debugging settings, set the Current Working Directory to `${project}../../`.
+This allows running tests from the root folder.

 Press F5 to start debugging.